vtvz/medpack/README.md

 **HTML Code Blocks** - Insert raw HTML directly into the generated PDF

+**CSV Code Blocks** - Create tables from CSV data, where the first row is treated as the header

 **Hidden Code Blocks** - Add personal notes that won't appear in the final PDF

 **Telegram Formatting** - All Telegram message formatting is preserved